linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/02 - Trade and Technology - The Ricardian Model.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/60861111-a690-431a-80eb-af541ac27095/9e6f6cc4de3e7a0eaaa7f174335653644c287954fc476647aec23dbea3237b9a.jpg)

-1. Foreign imports 0-50 bushels of wheat at a relative price of 1 and …

 (b) Foreign Import Demand for Wheat

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/60861111-a690-431a-80eb-af541ac27095/66a27d490218c415b83cd63a1b12c8c74981244b9fbbd125f5c3b85dae6472e2.jpg)

-2… .60 bushels of wheat at a relative price of  $\frac{2}{3}$ .

 Foreign Import Demand Panel (a) repeats Figure 2-6, showing the Foreign trade equilibrium with production at point  $B^{*}$  and consumption at point  $C^{*}$ .
 Panel (b) shows Foreign import demand for wheat.
 When the relative price of wheat is 1, Foreign will import any amount of wheat between 0 and 50 bushels, along the segment  $A^{*'}B^{*'}$  of the Foreign import demand curve.
 For relative prices below 1, Foreign imports more than 50 bushels, along the segment  $B^{*'}C^{*'}$ .
 For example, at the relative price of  $\frac{2}{3}$ , Foreign imports 60 bushels of wheat.